Farmsworthy History, Family Crest & Coats of Arms

 Early History of the Farmsworthy family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmsworthy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmsworthy research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmsworthy History in all our PDF Extended History products and printed products wherever possible.

 Farmsworthy Spelling Variations